Skip to main content Skip to footer

 The Ontario Land Tribunal (OLT) is an independent adjudicative tribunal responsible for resolving appeals and applications on a variety of contentious municipal and land use planning matters.

 There are limits on appeals and only those who make a written submission or verbal representation at a public meeting are able to appeal.
+The Planning Act does not allow members of the public to appeal decisions of the Municipality to the Ontario Land Tribunal (OLT).

 To learn more about the Ontario Land Tribunal, go to Ontario Land Tribunal | Citizen’s guide to land use planning | ontario.ca